usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 #### How to deal with clashing controls (multiple invocation of controls with the same ID)

+Even given the rule against multiple imports of the same resource, it may frequently occur that in profiles under development, multiple copies -- and with variations -- of a given control may appear in a resolved profile.
+For example, if a profile tailors another profile which includes a control with amendments, and then (the top-level profile) includes the same control directly from its home catalog, a collision may occur between these two variants.

+Generally such a collision is readily detectable as long as IDs have not been modified; in other words, constraints over uniqueness (within document scope) of IDs will be violated in resolved instances where two (perhaps different) representations of the same control appear.

+##### merge combine[@method='keep']

+This is also the default if not `merge/combine` directive is given.
+It indicates that colliding controls should simply be copied through, for handling downstream.

+While colliding controls will result in invalid documents under this setting, since care should be taken that controls do not collide in any case, this setting is useful in ensuring integrity.

+##### merge combine[@method='use-first']

+The first reference to a given control prevails over later references.
+"First" is read in top-down, depth-first traversal of the tree.
+So if a profile is imported before a catalog, and the imported profile presents a representation of a control also given in the catalog import -- the profile's representation (perhaps modified) is taken.

+The same logic applies to parameter settings.

+##### merge combine[@method='merge']

+The processor should do its best to merge all representations of a given control, into a single unified representation.

+This feature is offered only to permit processors to offer more extensive features.

+[XXX online docs are not presenting valid values under combine/@method ]

 #### How to build a structure

 ##### "as is"